aiokitchen/aiomisc/docs/source/io.rst

 asynchronous file operations
 ============================

-Asynchronous files operations.
+Asynchronous files operations including support for data compression on the fly.
 Based on the thread pool under the hood.

 .. code-block:: python
     :name: test_io